 It made me reflect upon the level of privilege I have to work somewhere where I can genuinely say that this is not my personal experience.
-Since my son was born, I have been working from home one day a week, in order to both save on childcare costs and to get some quality time with him.
+Since my son was born I have been working from home one day a week in order to both save on childcare costs and to get some quality time with him.
 When he was a small baby, this really was working from home, punctuated by periods of playing with/feeding a small baby whenever he woke up from one of his many, many naps.
-As he’s got older the amount of work I do on a Friday has decreased massively, but thankfully my job is flexible enough that I can take up the slack by working longer days, or committing some time in the evenings and weekends.
+As he's got older the amount of work I do on a Friday has decreased massively, but thankfully my job is flexible enough that I can take up the slack by working longer days, or committing some time in the evenings and weekends.
 The important thing is that I've never felt the need or pressure to work more than a 'usual' working week.
 I'm not one of these academics who feels they must work 60+ hour weeks, and I never will be.
 I love my work and enjoy what I do, but ultimately my family and home are far more important and far more enjoyable.

 This has always been an informal arrangement; although my employer offers formal flexible working which I could apply for and am fairly sure I would get, I've never bothered.
 Despite this, my colleagues are supportive of my working arrangements, and I've never been pushed into attending a Friday meeting or been questioned on why I'm not in the office five days a week.

 The message has also been given by those higher up in the University.
-During a training course recently, one of the pro-vice chancellors of the University made the point that at the end of the day this is only a job, and other things are more important.
-It’s nice to know your own view is held by the levels of upper management too.
+During a training course recently, one of the Pro-Vice Chancellors of the University made the point that at the end of the day this is only a job, and other things are more important.
+It's nice to know your own view is held by (at least some of) the levels of upper management too.